comixed/comixed/QUICKSTART.md

 ## Installation

 To install the application, simply place the comixed-app-*.jar file in the directory from which you would like to run it.
-The JAR file contains all of its dependencies, so you won't need to download any other files to run it.
+The JAR file contains all of its dependencies, so you won't need to download any other files to run it: as long as you have Java 8 or later installed you can run the application.

 ## Configuring The Application

 The JAR file contains the default **application.properties** file, which controls the runtime of the application.

-By default, the applcation creates the runtime database, which contains your comic library, in:
+By default, the application creates the runtime database, which contains your comic library, in:

 * c:/users/[your name]/.comixed [on Windows]
 * /home/[your name]/.comixed [on Linux, *nix]